-I know some people begin getting all festive before the embers have fully died out on the bonfire, but for me you need to wait until midnight has ticked by on 30th November before you scoff that first mince pie, or even consider braving the loft to retrieve those decorations (which, incidentally, I am convinced I only shoved back up there about a month ago).
+I know some people begin getting all festive well before the final embers have fully died out on the bonfire, but, as far as I’m concerned, you should wait until midnight has ticked by on 30th November before you scoff that first mince pie, or even consider braving the loft to retrieve those Christmas decorations (which, incidentally, I am convinced I only shoved back up there about a month ago).

 Here are seven examples of unacceptable Christmas behaviour, that no right-minded person would even contemplate at any other time of the year….

 There are only two categories of adult human being who consider fancy dress as normal acceptable behaviour – actors, and the medically unstable.

 Look, I am willing to turn a blind eye when it comes to Halloween, because I get that some parents will dress up with their kids, and I suppose the occasional stag/hen party is permissible, so long as they show some imagination (although, the last hen party I encountered – in Stockport – had clearly opted for the theme ‘drunken slags’) but, for the remainder of the year, fancy dress should be restricted to children only.

 Not at Christmas though.
 Oh no. Once 1st December arrives, all bets are off, and you won’t make it through a twenty-four-hour period without encountering a Santa Claus, a ‘Mrs Santa’ (note for the ladies, not all of you can actually carry off a ‘sexy’ Mrs Santa outfit, so proceed with caution), a snowman or an elf.